-In their commentaries on this passage, the Fathers of the Church point out that when the angel of the Lord stopped Abraham and showed him the male lamb "caught up" (sebeck in Greek and achaz in Hebrew) in a tree to offer up in sacrifice in place of the boy, Abraham realized that Yahweh had indeed provided the sacrifice.
-In that moment Abraham's son was given back to him on the third day after their journey of death had begun.
-The Fathers saw this event as foreshadowing the Passion of the Christ who was also "caught up" on the tree of the Cross and was given back to the Father on the third day after His resurrection.
+In their commentaries on this passage, the Church Fathers point out that when the Angel of Yahweh stopped Abraham and showed him the male ram "caught up" (sebeck in Greek and achaz in Hebrew) in a tree to offer in sacrifice in place of the boy.
+Abraham realized that Yahweh had indeed provided the sacrifice (as he told Isaac in Genesis 22:8).
+At that moment, Abraham's son was "given back" to him on the third day after their journey of death had begun (Gen 22:4).
+The Church Fathers saw this event as foreshadowing the Passion of the Christ "caught up" (like Isaac's ram of sacrifice) on the tree of the Cross and also given back to His Father on the third day after His resurrection.

 Abraham's willingness to trust God with his life and the life of his son was not just belief; it was a work of faith.
 We are all called to "works of faith" in our journeys to salvation.
-St. James, in writing to the Church about the necessity of living and active faith held Abraham up as an example of such faith: Was not Abraham our father justified by works when he offered his son Isaac on the altar?
-You can that faith was active along with his works, and faith was completed by the works.
-Thus the scripture was fulfilled that says "Abraham believed in God, and it was credited to him as righteousness," and he was called "the friend of God" (Jam 2:21-23).
+St. James, writing to the Church about the necessity of demonstrating living and active faith, held Abraham up as an example of such faith: Was not Abraham our father justified by works when he offered his son Isaac on the altar?
+You see that faith was active along with his works, and faith was completed by the works.
+Thus, the Scripture was fulfilled that says, "Abraham believed in God, and it was credited to him as righteousness," and he was called "the friend of God" (Jam 2:21-23).

 18 My vows to the LORD I will pay in the presence of all his people, 19 in the courts of the house of the LORD, in your midst, O Jerusalem.